eisenzopf/agenticflows/backend/cmd/examples/PIPELINE_OVERVIEW.md

 - Conversation clustering

 Any new script should follow the pattern of reading input data, processing it through the API, and producing structured output.

+For more complex analysis workflows, consider using the `/api/analysis/chain` endpoint which allows chaining multiple analysis steps in a single request.